-When you apply to retire, you will input your anticipated termination date in step one when estimating your pension.
+When you apply to retire, you will enter your anticipated termination date in step one when estimating your pension.
 Using miAccount, calculate your retirement effective date.
-If you input your anticipated retirement effective date into the termination date, miAccount will produce a pension effective date at least one month later than you anticipate.
+If you enter your anticipated retirement effective date into the termination date, miAccount will produce a pension effective date at least one month later than you anticipate.
 This could cause issues related to pension eligibility, and your insurance effective date just to name a few.

 Before applying to retire, become familiar with these definitions: